-Brand names of OTC medications can change and store brands are common.
+Brand names of OTC medicines can change and store brands are common.
 Be sure to read the labels to know what the active ingredients are in all products.

 Analgesics treat pain and fever.
 Use caution with different forms of these drugs.
 Some are more concentrated than others.
 Common analgesics for infants and children are acetaminophen and ibuprofen.
 Do not give aspirin to children younger than 19, because it can cause a rare but sometimes deadly condition called Reye syndrome.

-Expectorants and combination cough medications may help loosen mucus.
+Expectorants and combination cough medicines may help loosen mucus.
 Cough suppressants numb the reflex to cough.
 Coughing is necessary to clear mucus and bacteria from the lungs.
-Check with your child's health care provider before using cough-suppressing syrups.
+Check with your child's healthcare provider before using cough-suppressing syrups.
 Guaifenesin, an expectorant, helps thin mucus that is more easily removed by coughing.

 Decongestants can relieve stuffiness caused by allergies or colds by temporarily shrinking the membranes in the nose to make breathing easier.
 They should not be used for more than 2 days to 3 days in a row.
 Decongestants taken by mouth can have a number of side effects like irritability, sleeplessness, and dizziness.

 Medicines for diarrhea.
 These are usually not necessary.
 Instead, give your child plenty of fluids and let the disease run its course.
 Diarrhea can be dangerous in newborns and infants.
 In small children, severe diarrhea lasting just a day or 2 can lead to dehydration.
-Because a child can die from dehydration within a few days, you should see a health care provider as soon as possible if an infant has diarrhea.
-Talk to your health care provider before giving these medicines to infants or children.
+Because a child can die from dehydration within a few days, see a healthcare provider as soon as possible if an infant has diarrhea.
+Talk to your healthcare provider before giving these medicines to infants or children.
 One medicine for diarrhea, bismuth subsalicylate should not be given to a child younger than 19.
 Another medicine for diarrhea, loperamide, should not be given to a child younger than 2.